Subscriptions

 Manage subscription pricing

-Subscriptions can be priced by territory using a wide range of price points in each currency.
+Subscriptions can be priced by country or region using a wide range of price points in each currency.

-After you have set a starting price for your subscription, you can schedule one future price change at a time, per territory.
+After you have set a starting price for your subscription, you can schedule one future price change at a time, per country or region.
+Price changes must be scheduled at least two days in advance.
 If you schedule a second price change when you already have a change scheduled, the planned price change will be overwritten by the most recent change.

 Decrease the subscription price